shmuelzon/home-assistant-floor-plan/README.md

   Only relevant for "room overlay" light mixing mode
 * Renderer - Select which rendering engine to use, YafaRay or SunFlow
 * Quality - Choose the rendering quality (low or high)
+* Render Time - The date and time of the rendered image, affects the sun position
 * Output directory - The location on your PC where the floor plan images and YAML will be saved